Dasharo/docs/docs/variants/msi_z690/memory-hcl.md

 ## HCL list

-Memory hardware Compatibility List present the DIMM modules tested and verified to work with Dasharo in 3mdeb laboratory.
+The Memory Hardware Compatibility List presents the DIMM modules tested and verified to work with Dasharo in 3mdeb laboratory.

 Memory Modules are tested in 1, 2 and 4 modules configurations.
 These follow